rehmanali1994/WEMVA/README.md

 # WEMVA
 JAX Implementation of Wave-Equation Migration Velocity Analysis (WEMVA) for Medical Pulse-Echo Ultrasound

 Originally developed for seismic imaging, wave-equation migration velocity analysis (WEMVA) estimates wave velocity by improving the focusing of imaged reflectors in reverse-time migration (RTM).
 WEMVA is a form of diffraction tomography, similar to full-waveform inversion, that minimizes misalignment across reflection angles.
-We adapt WEMVA for sound-speed estimation and aberration correction in multistatic synthetic aperture ultrasound using two approaches: one based on mimimizing inter-transmit differences and another based on driving the the extended RTM to zero subsurface offset.
+We adapt WEMVA for sound-speed estimation and aberration correction in multistatic synthetic aperture ultrasound using two approaches: one based on mimimizing inter-transmit differences and another based on driving the extended RTM to zero subsurface offset.

 Recovering sound speed from limited-angle pulse-echo ultrasound data is a challenging inverse problem with major diagnostic relevance.
 This open-source project aims to provide a transparent implementation of WEMVA so researchers can reproduce, understand, and extend these methods.
 The included datasets and algorithms were used in the following work: